-Working alongside locals, our skilled volunteers undertook hands-on help including debris removal, rubbish removal, mould treatment, clearing key access points and general mud clean-up to affected communities.
+Over an eight-week period, DRA’s skilled volunteers worked alongside locals to provide hands-on help across a range of tasks.
+This included debris removal, rubbish removal, mould treatment, clearing key access points and general mud clean-up to affected communities.

 Area of Operations

-DRA conducted the largest disaster response activity since the inception of the organisation 5 years ago.
-Skilled volunteers got down to dirty flood recovery work in both QLD and NSW.
-The veteran led volunteers worked alongside locals from the Moreton Bay region in QLD and then Coraki, NSW just a short drive from Lismore.
+DRA conducted the largest disaster response activity since the inception of the organisation in 2017.
+Skilled volunteers undertook challenging and dirty flood recovery work in both QLD and NSW.
+The veteran-led volunteers worked alongside locals from the Moreton Bay region in QLD and then Coraki, NSW just a short drive from Lismore.

-DRA would like to sincerely thank everyone involved for their selfless contribution and service.
+DRA sincerely thanks everyone involved for their selfless contribution and service.
 To all our partners, supporters, and donors who have and are continuing to contribute funding, donations or in-kind support, thank you so much for your generosity.

 To the Northern Rivers NSW Community and the Coraki Golf Club, thank you for being so welcoming and accommodating to our volunteers.
 You truly are an amazing and humbling group of people, and it has been a privilege to work side by side with you.